Updated on July 1st, 2025

 [For detailed information on health issues related to pesticides, visit the EPA’s guide on human health issues related to pesticides.]

 Traditional pest control methods can harm the environment, with chemicals contaminating water sources, penetrating soil and polluting the air we breathe.
-Eco-friendly alternatives drastically reduce these risks.
 By avoiding synthetic toxins, sustainable practices help preserve ecosystems and protect biodiversity.
 This approach supports a healthier planet and safeguards the delicate balance of local wildlife populations.

 [For further reading on the effects of pesticides on wildlife, the University of Arizona Extension's publication offers detailed insights.]

 Eco-friendly pest control offers lasting protection without the cycle of diminishing returns.
-Unlike synthetic pesticides, which pests can grow resistant to over time, natural alternatives maintain their effectiveness.
-By combining methods like biological control, physical barriers and natural repellents, eco-friendly strategies reduce the need for constant reapplication—making them a smart, long-term investment in your home’s health and safety.
+Unlike synthetic pesticides, which pests can grow resistant to over time, low-risk botanical alternatives maintain their effectiveness.
+By combining methods like biological control, physical barriers and safer repellents, these strategies reduce the need for constant reapplication.

 [For a deeper understanding of how pests develop resistance to insecticides, consider the insights provided by the USDA on insecticide resistance.]